Hollywood Resurrects a Twister-Chasing Legend

 4.5 out of 5 stars

-Chuck might be one of the best storm chasers of his time.
-But his chasing is cut short when people on one of his tornado watching tours were cut down by lightning.
+Chuck might be one of the best stormchasers of his time.
+But his chasing is cut short when people on one of his tornado-watching tours are cut down by lightning.
 Bankrupt, divorced, and down on his luck – Chuck is given a second chance.
 One that he is reluctant to take because he doesn’t want to re-live the things that happened in his past.
 He signs a 2-week contract with a Hollywood director to find him the biggest and baddest twister, either an EF-4 or EF-5.
-Along the way, Chuck’s values, life, and friendships will be put to the test.
+Along the way, Chuck’s values, life, and friendships will be tested.

 The narration for Supercell was done by Drew Commins, who does a really nice job.
 Drew gave Chuck and everyone else involved in the story different voices allowing for the listener to follow along almost effortlessly.
 The quality of the recording and of this audiobook was perfect.
 I will definitely be looking for other work by Collins in the future (and it looks like he narrates at least one other Bernard book!)

 Chuck was a really different main character for me.
-He was a down on his luck “loser” who really had nothing going for him.
-He used to be top dog, but now he just seemed to have nothing go his way.
+He was a down-on-his-luck “loser” who really had nothing going for him.
+He used to be a top dog, but now he just seemed to have nothing go his way.
 Supercell really allowed Chuck to shine as the main character and allowed a lot of growth in his character along the way.

 The story definitely reminded me of Twister and of the amazing storms I’ve watched on the news and in different documentaries.
 Everything in this book felt real.
 Even the way that the Hollywood film producer acted throughout felt believable.